 New Class Offerings!

 Ice Explorers ($60): For children Ages 2.5 to 4 to ease into getting on the ice prior to Learn to Skate Snowplow Sam classes.
 Novi Ice Arena’s Ice Explorers combines off-ice and on-ice sessions to introduce children to the rink, ice safety, and beginner skating skills in a fun and safe environment.
 Although not required, we encourage parents to join the class with their children.
+Please note that the first three classes are held completely off ice.
 Helmets are required in this class.
 Please note that the participating adult must already know how to skate.

 Essential Off-Ice ($60 OR $40 if enrolled in Adult/Teen class or are a SCN Member.
 Contact Skating Director to receive discount): Essential off-ice is an off-ice training program for Learn to Skate teens and adults, Skating Club of Novi students and Novi Learn to Skate parents.
 Essential Off-Ice aims to help skaters improve their skating skills and use ice time more effectively by focusing on off-ice strength, flexibility, stamina, and agility.
 Make friends, have fun, and incorporate the Essential Off-Ice learning experience into your personal warm-up routine.